hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 You should see the string of characters "unix_lesson" show up as the output of `ls`.
 This is a folder we should all have duplicates of.

+> **Tip** - `ls` stands for "list" and it lists the contents of a directory.

 ## Starting with the shell

 Let's go look at what is inside the data folder and explore further.
 First instead of clicking on the folder name to open it and look at its contents, we have to change the folder we are in.
 When working with any programming tools, **folders are called directories**.
 We will be using this terminology moving forward.

-To look inside the new unix_lesson folder, we need to use the command `cd` which stands for "change directory".
+To look inside the new unix_lesson directory, we need to change which directory we are in using the command `cd` which stands for "change directory".

 ```bash
 $ cd unix_lesson